Difference between revisions of "Fidelis Mhashu" - Pindula

 Service/Career

-In the 2000 By-Elections, (see A History of Zimbabwean Elections) Chitungwiza returned to Parliament:
+In the 2000 Elections, (see A History of Zimbabwean Elections) Chitungwiza returned to Parliament:

 - Fidelis Mhashu of MDC with 15 480 votes,